-- Payroll employment here turned down nearly a year ahead of the nation, and in December 2004 was barely above its recession low of a year earlier.
-In contrast, nationwide payroll employment rose to a new all-time high in January.
-(See chart.) - Personal income growth was weaker in Ohio than nationwide ahead of and during the recession, and in the upturn since mid-2003 (although in the latter period the difference was smaller).
-(See chart.) - Housing permits rose more slowly in Ohio than nationwide during 2002 and 2003, and fell here last year in contrast with continued growth in the U.S. (See chart.)
+- Ohio's economy entered the recent recession earlier than the rest of the nation and has continued to lag in the recovery. - Payroll employment here turned down nearly a year ahead of the nation, and in February was barely above its recession low of a year earlier.
+In contrast, nationwide payroll employment has risen to a new all-time high.
+(See Chart 1.) - Personal income growth was weaker in Ohio than nationwide ahead of and during the recession, and in the upturn since mid-2003.
+(See Chart 2.) - Housing permits rose more slowly in Ohio than nationwide during 2002 and 2003, and fell here last year in contrast with continued growth in the U.S. (See Chart 3.)